Cardiff School of Journalism, Media and Culture

 The Cardiff School of Journalism, Media and Culture (JOMEC) (Ysgol Newyddiaduriaeth, y Cyfryngau ac Astudiaethau Diwylliannol, Caerdydd) is Cardiff University's school for training in media.
 It is one of the journalism schools whose main universities are part of the Russell Group.
 It was founded as the Cardiff Journalism School in 1970 by Sir Tom Hopkinson and is the longest established postgraduate centre of journalism education in Europe.
-The school is considered to be one of the best training centres for journalists, and is described as the "Oxbridge of journalism".
+The school is considered one of the best training centres for journalists and is often described as the "Oxbridge of journalism".

-The school is based in a new building in Central Square, having transferred in Cathays Park in September 2018.
-The head of the school is Professor Stuart Allan, and the current director of the Centre of Journalism Studies is Professor Richard Sambrook, former director of BBC World Service and Global News.
+The school is based in a state-of-the-art building in Central Square, having moved from Cathays Park in September 2018.
+The head of the school is Dr Matt Walsh, and the former director of the Centre of Journalism Studies was Professor Richard Sambrook, former director of BBC World Service and Global News.